We want a black poem. And aFrom “Black Art” by Amiri Baraka

 During Black History Month, we learn about the brilliant Black artists, scientists, activists, philosophers, inventors, abolitionists, teachers, etc. who lead the fight to break the chains of chattel slavery and paved the way for all African Americans to be something greater— lawyers, doctors, CEOs, the President of the United States!
-It teaches young Black children in the hood and in the suburbs that no matter their circumstances or their background, oppression, discrimination, and prejudice will not hold them back from accomplishing their dreams.
+It teaches young Black children in the hood and in the suburbs that no matter their circumstances, their background, or their skin color, oppression, discrimination, and prejudice will not hold them back from accomplishing their dreams.

 Still, we rise!

-As an African American writer, I strive to be like the literary pioneers of the generations before me, which is why I’m so ecstatic to kick off a tradition that I hope will continue for years to come and one day be as popular as NaNoWriMo and NaPoWriMo.
+As a Black writer, I strive to be like the literary pioneers of the generations before me, which is why I’m so ecstatic to kick off a tradition that I hope will continue for years to come.

-Black Poetry Writing Month (BlaPoWriMo) is a challenge for writers to pen a poem a day during the month of February that focuses on race/Black Experience in America and/or the African diaspora (past or present).
+Black Poetry Writing Month (BlaPoWriMo) is a challenge for writers to pen a poem a day during the month of February that focuses on race/Black experience or Black history in America and/or the African diaspora.
 All are welcome to participate!

 I’m excited to see the poems you create.
 I will also be sharing some of my own here on the blog.
-Use the tag BlaPoWriMo so I can find you in the WordPress reader, and if you’re on Twitter, use the hashtag #BlaPoWriMo to get a retweet from me!
-You can also follow me on Twitter (@Nortina_Mariela) to get the latest updates and to read the contributions of fellow poets and writers.
+Use the tag BlaPoWriMo so I can find you in the WordPress Reader, and if you’re on Twitter, use the hashtag #BlaPoWriMo to find other poems written for the month-long challenge and to get a retweet from me!
+You can also follow me on Twitter (@Nortina_Mariela).

 Thank you to everyone who decides to participate.
 Let’s aim to get #BlaPoWriMo trending all month long!